 Mattress toppers could offer a layer of comfort, especially if you’re sleeping on an old coil spring mattress.
 A mattress topper could be a short term solution to an old uncomfortable mattress.
 However, a topper is not able to provide pressure relief, only a pressure relieving mattress has that capability.

-How Often Should you get a new Mattress?
-Tips & Reminders
+How Often Should You Get a New Mattress?
+Tips and Reminders

 Depending on the quality of your mattress and material used